gdlkk/gdlkk/README.md

 ### Hi there 👋

+🌱 I’m currently learning
+* Swift
+* Python

+🔭 I’m currently working on
+* Python script to collecting data, processing and generating report from pressure press as part of my student internships

 <!--
 **gdlkk/gdlkk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.